AlexGo07/AlexGo07/README.md

 - 🔭 I’m currently working on **A focus app for mobile**

-- 👨‍💻 I’m currently learning web development, cloud development, Cybersecurity and AI **CS50AI, CS50Web, CS50 Cybersecurity,**
+- 👨‍💻 I’m currently learning web development, cloud development, Cybersecurity

 - 📧 How to reach me **gorganalexandru3@gmail.com**